vsoch/vsoch.github.io/pages/about.md

 to make generation of reproducible things fun, and easy, and for data to be organization and beautifully searchable.
 I hope that you might reach out to contribute!</p>

-<p>With my robot team, I am also lead developer of <a href="https://singularityhub.github.io/sregistry" target="_blank">Singularity Registry</a>, <a href="https://sci-f.github.io" target="_blank">the Scientific Filesystem</a>, and <a href="https://singularityhub.github.io/" target="_blank"> Container Tools</a>, all tooling optimized for deployment of container-based workflows and "science as a service" capabilities.</p>
+<p>With my robot team, I am also lead developer of <a href="https://singularityhub.github.io/sregistry" target="_blank">Singularity Registry</a>, <a href="https://sci-f.github.io" target="_blank">the Scientific Filesystem</a>, and <a href="https://singularityhub.github.io/" target="_blank"> Container Tools</a>, all tooling optimized for deployment of container-based workflows and "science as a service" capabilities.
+The list of software that I maintain has gotten too large for a biography, so I recommend that you reference my <a href="https://vsoch.github.io/work">work page</a> or just view my
+<a href="https://github.com/vsoch" target="_blank">activity on GitHub</a></p>

 <p>As a graduate student my work spanned computer science, medicine, and imaging.
 I was a proud member of the <a href="http://poldracklab.stanford.edu" target="_blank">Poldrack Lab</a> at Stanford.
 Our work spanned neuro-informatics, cognitive neuroscience, and reproducibility.
 I was introduced to the domain of neuroimaging as an RA in the <a href="http://www.haririlab.com" target="_blank">Laboratory of Neurogenetics</a> at Duke University working under Ahmad Hariri.</p>

 <p style="line-height:26px">The qualities of experience that are most fulfilling to me are making things work, organizing and understanding new processes, and creating efficiency and beauty in design.
 I love learning, programming and debugging, and I have vision for how I want the future to be.
 I am adamant about pursuing the things that make me happy, today and now.
 A successful life means confidence in a future vision and happiness in the present.</p>

-<p>While this is primarily a personal site, most of my life can be found on <a href="http://www.github.com/vsoch" target="_blank">[github]</a>, and a general list of work under <a href="/work">[portfolio]</a>.
+<p>While this is primarily a personal site, most of my life can be found on <a href="https://www.github.com/vsoch" target="_blank">[github]</a>, and a general list of work under <a href="/work">[portfolio]</a>.
 If my open source work has been useful to you, or you want to better support the ecosystem, please consider <a href="https://github.com/users/vsoch/sponsorship" target="_blank">sponsoring</a> this dinosaur!
 Contact information and is available upon request.</p>

 [<a href="https://scholar.google.com/citations?user=RTF50S4AAAAJ&amp;hl=en" target="_blank" class='no-after'>google-scholar</a>] [<a class='no-after' href="http://orcid.org/0000-0002-4387-3819" target="_blank">orcid-id</a>] [<a class='no-after' href="http://loop.frontiersin.org/people/188284/overview" target="_blank">frontiers</a>] [<a href="/assets/vsochat-cv.pdf" class='no-after' target="_blank">resume</a>] [<a href="https://www.github.com/vsoch" class='no-after' target="_blank">github</a>][<a href="https://github.com/users/vsoch/sponsorship" target="_blank" class='no-after'>github sponsors</a>]